jepegit/cellpy/docs/examples_and_tutorials/basic_interactions/01_getting_started_tutorial.rst

 you should install the Anaconda scientific Python distribution.
 Go to `www.anaconda.com <https://www.anaconda.com/>`__ and select the Anaconda distribution (press the ``Download Now`` button).
-Use at least python 3.6, and select the 64 bit version (if you fail at installing the 64 bit version, then you can try the weaker 32 bit version).
+Use at least python 3.9, and select the 64 bit version (if you fail at installing the 64 bit version, then you can try the weaker 32 bit version).
 Download it and let it install.

-*Note:* The bin version matters sometimes, so try to make a mental note of what you selected.
+.. caution:: The bin version matters sometimes, so try to make a mental note
+    of what you selected.
 E.g., if you plan to use the Microsoft Access odbc driver (see below), and it is 32-bit, you probably should chose to install a 32-bit python version).

+Python should now be available on your computer, as well as a huge amount of python packages.
+And Anaconda is kind enough to also install an alternative command window called "Anaconda Prompt" that has the correct settings ensuring that the conda command works as it should.

 2. Create a virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~